 By definition, a “gain” refers to more money than what you had before.
 And “loss” is obviously losing that money you had.
 However, I might argue that a gain might mean earning or being given something of value that didn’t cost you anything.

-For example, if someone gives you a gift or a hand-me-down, such as a winter jacket, a diamond necklace, or a kitchen table.
-This is also a gain, because you still gained something of value and the savings alone might attribute to a longer-term gain.
+For example, if someone gives you a gift or a hand-me-down, such as a winter jacket, a diamond necklace, or a kitchen table, this is a gain because you still gained something of value, and the savings alone might contribute to a longer-term gain.

-So, when weighing decisions, consider the potential losses and gains evenly.
-Use a decision matrix to help make decisions, either related to your project—or life.
+All in all, when weighing decisions, consider the potential losses and gains evenly.
+Use a decision matrix to help make decisions related to your project or life.

 How to Activate Your System 2 to Reduce Risks

-Now that you just read a ton of information about how our brains work, how cognitive biases and illusions form, and how we—as first and foremost, human beings—but also project managers—are often our own biggest risk and make errors just because of how our brains are naturally “wired” to work.
+Now that you’ve just read a ton of information about how our brains work and how cognitive biases and illusions form, you likely have a better understanding of how we, as human beings, are our largest risk and make errors simply due to how our brains are naturally wired.

 This now begs the question: How do you not fall victim to System 1?

-I asked myself the same question while reading through Thinking, Fast and Slow.
-While approaching the end of the book, I anticipated the “aha” moment—the “what do I do now?”—the answer to overcoming the risks of my very own System 1.
+I asked myself the same question while reading Thinking, Fast and Slow.
+As I neared the end of the book, I anticipated the “aha” moment—the “what do I do now?”—the answer to overcoming the risks of my very own System 1.

 Daniel Kahneman, the author, writes—